4-Track Demos

-4-Track Demos is an album of demos by British singer-songwriter PJ Harvey.
-It was released in October 1993 by Island Records.
-It consists of eight demos of songs from her previous album, Rid of Me, along with six demos of some unreleased tracks which never made it to release with the three-piece PJ Harvey line-up.
+4-Track Demos is an album of demos by the English singer-songwriter PJ Harvey.
+It was released on 19 October 1993 by Island Records.
+It consists of eight demos of songs from her previous studio album, Rid of Me, along with six demos of some unreleased tracks which never made it to release with the three-piece PJ Harvey line-up.
 According to interviews with Harvey, all fourteen of these songs were written and demoed at her home between mid-1991 and autumn 1992.
 4-Track Demos was Harvey's first entirely self-produced album; there would not be another such until 2004's Uh Huh Her.

 Background

 Prior to the release of 4-Track Demos, Harvey had a history of releasing early versions of her songs.
-The demo versions for the songs on her debut album Dry were released with the studio album in a limited edition double album format called Dry (Demonstration).
+The demo versions for the songs on her debut album Dry (1992) were released with the studio album in a limited edition double album format called Dry (Demonstration).
 She briefly contemplated releasing Rid of Me as a double album, consisting of the studio album on one disc and the demo versions on another.
 However, considering that Rid of Me was to be her major label debut, a double album ended up being a move that neither Harvey nor Island wanted to make.

 Harvey explained the reason for releasing this record to Filter magazine in a 2004 interview: "4-Track Demos... was partly encouraged by Steve Albini [producer of Rid of Me].
 He loved the demos for that album so much he thought they should be out there and I tended to agree with him.
 It seemed like showing another side of what I do and introducing new songs that I hadn't recorded on a record.
 It was a lovely thing to do and it felt like the right time because my three-piece band had fallen apart and I was kind of in limbo before deciding where I was gonna be going again.
 So, it was just like a small interjection piece of me before I knew where I was going to be next."